gazievDima/PatternsGoF/README.md

-## _Реализация основных паттернов Банды Четырех_
+## Realization of the basic patterns of the Gang of Four

-- Порождающие
+- Generative
-- Структурные
+- Structural
-- Поведенческие
+- Behavioral

++ using JUnit4 tests with Library Mockito